atomicdata-dev/atomic-data-docs/src/authentication.md

    1. It needs to be
    2. The expiration date of the cookie should be set, and should match the expiration date of the Authentication Resource.
    3. Set the `Secure` attribute to prevent Man-in-the-middle attacks over HTTP
-   4. Set the `HttpOnly` attribute - this prevents acces to the token from the JS context.

 ## Authenticating Websockets